If I was to describe myself, I would say, that I am a loyal friend, and someone who doesn’t know how to say No.

 Over the last ten years, I have grown and I believe into a better person, as I realised that life is for living and that illness doesn’t define you, it actually shapes you.
+But, something that a lot of people will say, Cancer changes you as a person that is for sure.

 Career wise, for the past twenty five years, I have been in Event Management, whether in the charity sector or doing Weddings and Celebrations or, working in hospitality venues.
 Something I really enjoy, making someone else’s dream become a reality.